 A solitary strike from the France striker was the difference between the two sides at Estadio Nuevo Los Carmenes

-The striker's second goal of the season was enough for Carlo Ancelotti's men to take all three points from their trip to the Estadio Nuevo Los Carmenes.
+The striker's second goal of the season after nine minutes was enough for Carlo Ancelotti's men to take all three points from their trip to the Estadio Nuevo Los Carmenes.

-While Madrid exerted plenty of pressure on Lucas Alcaraz's side, they were made to work hard for their opportunities and could not add to their lead.
+While Madrid exerted plenty of pressure on Lucas Alcaraz's side, it was made to work hard for its opportunities and could not add to its lead.

-For the hosts, Diego Mainz replaced Jeison Murillo in the heart of their defence.
+For the hosts, Diego Mainz replaced Jeison Murillo in the heart of their defense.

 The visitors had won their last five games in all competitions and began positively, with Benzema dinking over Roberto - but off target - five minutes in.